Friday, November 30, 2012

 In search of inspiration, I went outside, where I noticed that the possomhaw holly was covered with bright red berries and hadn’t yet lost its leaves.
 I cut off a couple of big branches and – after much struggle and a fair amount of cursing – managed to get them stable in a big glass bowl that I then filled with cranberries.
 It’s gorgeous on my dining room table, so I set it with my wedding china and alternating dark and light green napkins, with beaded napkin rings.
 Added an assortment of large foil leaves I had in my workroom, and I think this will do nicely.

-In the middle of all this, my cousin called and said she’d love some napkin-folding ideas, so here goes.
+In the middle of all this table arranging, my cousin called and said she’d love some napkin-folding ideas, so here goes.

 The most basic technique is just to fold them in half and roll them, then tie them with some cool ribbon.
-The ribbon I’ve used here is copper, and was almost nothing at Michael’s, since all their Thanksgiving stuff is on deep discount.
-I had some sweet-gum tree spurs that I spray-painted gold, and have tucked one into the knot.
+The ribbon I’ve used here is copper, and was almost nothing at Michael’s, since all their Thanksgiving stuff is now on deep discount.
+I had some sweet-gum tree spurs (from a fall stroll in NJ years ago) that I spray-painted gold, and have tucked one into each knot.
 By the way, it’s a good idea to always have spray paint on hand, in gold and silver and copper – you can never tell when it’ll come in handy, or what you might want to paint.
 I once spray-painted the trim for some curtains.

 Here’s a fun folding technique that produces a nice fan effect that stands up.
 Start by laying the napkin out flat and making two soft pleats – like a Roman shade.
 Here’s the first: